AcademySoftwareFoundation/OpenTimelineIO/docs/index.rst

 Overview
 --------

+The OpenTimelineIO (OTIO) project aims to solve modern VFX and Post Production workflow challenges like conform, project migration, and interchange across software and platforms in a reliable, open source and reproducible manner.

+OpenTimelineIO is:

+* :doc:`an interchange file format for editorial cut information. <tutorials/otio-file-format-specification>`
+* :doc:`an ecosystem of tools and integrations. <intros/integrations>`
+* :doc:`an cross platform API for timeline data. <cxx/bridges>`

-OpenTimelineIO (OTIO) is an API and interchange format for editorial cut information.
-You can think of it as a modern Edit Decision List (EDL) that also includes an API for reading, writing, and manipulating editorial data.
-It also includes a plugin system for translating to/from existing editorial formats as well as a plugin system for linking to proprietary media storage schemas.
+You can think of OTIO as a modern Edit Decision List (EDL) that also includes an API for reading, writing, and manipulating editorial data.

-OTIO supports clips, timing, tracks, transitions, markers, metadata, etc. but not embedded video or audio.
-Video and audio media are referenced externally.
-We encourage 3rd party vendors, animation studios and visual effects studios to work together as a community to provide adaptors for each video editing tool and pipeline.
+OpenTimelineIO’s API's and language bindings allows application developers to integrate OpenTimelineIO support into their products, and allows studios and developers to build an ecosystem of compatible pipeline tools.

+See our OTIO fundamentals guide, and intros for [Creatives](intros/creatives.md), Pipeline Architects, Integrators and Developers, and our FAQs.

+OpenimelineIO is a [Academy Software Foundation](https://www.aswf.io) incubation project.

 Links
 ---------